Attack on Forest City

 The Attack on Forest City was a skirmish of the Dakota War of 1862.
-After fighting two engagements at Acton and Hutchinson, Chief Little Crow attacked the stockaded town of Forest City on September 4, 1862.
+After fighting an engagement at Acton, Chief Little Crow attacked the stockaded town of Forest City on September 4, 1862.
 The attack resulted in sporadic shootouts, the burning of several buildings, and the theft of horses found around the town, but the defenders repelled any attempt to damage the fort.
 After the attack, Little Crow's men moved on to Hutchinson.

 Background

-Little Crow Attacks in the Big Woods
+Attacks in the Big Woods

-After the outbreak of the Dakota War on August 18, 1862, word quickly travelled throughout Minnesota of atrocities committed by advancing Dakota warriors.
+After the outbreak of the Dakota War on August 18, 1862, word quickly traveled throughout Minnesota of atrocities committed by advancing Dakota warriors.
 With a limited number of army units defending the frontier due to the ongoing American Civil War, many settlements took initiative in their own defense.
-When Little Crow advanced into the Big Woods region of Minnesota he crossed into Meeker County and ambushed Captain Richard Strout's Company B, 10th Minnesota Infantry Regiment.
-His second-in-command, Walker Among Stones, joined later in the attack as well.
-The Minnesotans broke through the encirclement, however and reached the defenses of Hutchinson in McLeod County.
-Hutchinson was then attacked and almost entirely burnt to the ground aside from the stockade and a few buildings.
-Little Crow's band made off with over 100 livestock and an untold amount of loot, but they could not defeat the defenders.
+When Little Crow advanced into the Big Woods region of Minnesota, he crossed into Meeker County and ambushed Captain Richard Strout's Company B, 10th Minnesota Infantry Regiment.
+His second-in-command, Walker Among Stones, joined later in the attack.
+The Minnesotans broke through the encirclement, however, and reached the defenses of Hutchinson in McLeod County.